 Figures~\ref{fig:convergence-a} and \ref{fig:convergence-b} show the progress towards primal feasibility over time, for instances \texttt{case1888rte-2z} and \texttt{case6515rte-2z}, for both formulations.
 The longer steps in the chart correspond to the MIQP iterations, whereas the smoother areas correspond to the QP iterations.
 From these figures, it is clear that each MIQP iteration takes significantly longer when using the phase-angle formulation.
-In fact, for both instances, solving the very first phase-angle MIQP iteration took roughly the same time as performing the entire ADMM procedure using the proposed formulation.
+For both instances, solving the first few phase-angle MIQP iterations took longer than performing the entire ADMM procedure using the proposed formulation.

 Now we focus our attention to the security-constrained version of the problem, where N-1 security constraints are enforced using the strategy presented in Section~\ref{sec:security}.
 Similarly to the previous table, Table~\ref{table:scuc} shows, for each instance, the average running time (in seconds), the primal infeasibility, the number of iterations and the optimality gap when compared to the central optimal solution.
 Here, we do not show the results for the phase-angle formulation, since this formulation, in its original form, would require one copy of the $\theta$ variables for each N-1 contingency scenario, resulting in an intractable optimization problem.